yunaxin/Spotify_Predictive_Model/README.md

   frameborder="0"
 ></iframe>

+To get a fuller picture of which features actually matter to our model, we used permutation importance by shuffling each feature one at a time and measuring how much the F1 score drops. `track_genre` stands out as the single most important feature by a wide margin, which makes sense given how dramatically popularity varies across genres (pop at 64% vs classical at 4.9%). `release_year` and `acousticness` follow as the next most impactful.
+Even features like `num_artists` that showed weak linear correlation still contributed positively, a reminder that tree-based models can pick up on patterns that simple correlation misses.

-4. Ablation Testing — removing any single feature dropped model accuracy, even features with low correlation like num_artists (-0.038).
+3. Ablation Testing — removing any single feature dropped model accuracy, even features with low correlation like num_artists (-0.038).
 This confirms that Random Forest captures non-linear patterns that correlation alone misses.

 ### Engineered Features
 We engineered three new features on top of the baseline: